Chicopee PD: 3 Vermont residents arrested after drugs, illegal gun found in their car

 Chicopee Police Officer Mike Wilk told 22News, on Sunday around 6 a.m. an officer noticed the parked car.
 Wilk said the officer spoke to the three passengers and the driver, who were later identified as 30-year-old Colleen Rodriguez, 26-year-old Monique Lapoint, and 42-year-old James Bradley, all from Vermont.

-They allegedly first told the officer were meeting a friend and looking for Planet Fitness.
-After giving them directions, the officer did a license plate check as he was leaving and where Wilk said he found the registration belonged to a different car in Vermont.
+They allegedly first told the officer they were meeting a friend and looking for Planet Fitness.
+After giving them directions, the officer did a license plate check as he was leaving and Wilk said the officer found the registration belonged to a different car in Vermont.

 The officer stopped the car again.
 Wilk said when the driver was asked about the plates a man in the backseat said he owned the car and had attached the plates because his previous ones were confiscated.